visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

     ``WriteScript()`` saves the current state of VisIt as a Python script that can be used later to reproduce a visualization.
-    This is like using a session file but you can take the output of WriteScript and further customize it.
+    This is like saving a session file.
+But, the output of WriteScript can be further customized.

 **Example:**